 The Company is subject to risks that affect the food industry in general, including risks posed by food spoilage, accidental contamination, product tampering, consumer product liability, and the potential costs and disruptions of a product recall.
 The Company's products are susceptible to contamination by disease-producing organisms, or pathogens, such as E. Coli, Salmonella and Listeria.
 There is a risk that these pathogens, as a result of food processing, could be present in the Company's products.
 The Company actively manages these risks by maintaining strict and rigorous controls and processes in its manufacturing facilities and distribution systems and by maintaining prudent levels of insurance.
-However, the Company could be required to recall certain of its products in the event of contamination or adverse test results, similar to the recall in 2008, or as precautionary measures, similar to the recalls in 2009.
+However, the Company cannot assure that such systems, even when working effectively, will eliminate the risks related to food safety.
+The Company could be required to recall certain of its products in the event of contamination or adverse test results, similar to the recall in 2008, or as precautionary measures, similar to the recalls in 2009.
 Any product contamination could subject the Company to product liability claims, adverse publicity and government scrutiny, investigation or intervention, resulting in increased costs and decreased sales.
 Any of these events could have a material adverse impact on the Company's financial condition and results of operations.